browserstack/python-appium-app-browserstack/README.md

 Open `Android` or `iOS` folder :

-- If you have uploaded your own app, update the app id or directly upload the path to your app in the `browserstack.yml`
+- If you have uploaded your app then add the app id to the `browserstack.yml` config file, or you can directly specify the path to your app in the `browserstack.yml` file.

 - Run `browserstack-sdk python browserstack_sample.py`